All Episodes

 How do you know?

-And you know, nobody's ever asked me that.
+And, you know, nobody's ever asked me that.

 They just assume I'm right.

-But he said, How do you know that you're right?
+But he said, how do you know that you're right?

-Bill Shatner's uh uh very philosophical guy, could get very deep.
+Bill Shatner's very philosophical guy.

-We talked about the you know what makes great radio, theater of the mind.
+We talked about the, you know, what makes great radio, theater of the mind.

 People already have things in their mind before you add to it.

-It was really, it really was a lot of fun, and it was a it was a unique setting.
+It was really, it really was a lot of fun.

-I I had a great time.
+I had a great time.

-Normally, you know, I do television, eh, take her to leave it because I don't have that uh sense of how well I did as I do on radio, but this I felt really good about when it was um all over.
+Take her to leave it because I don't have that sense of how well I did as I do on radio.

 Now, folks, Obama says there aren't death panels.

-I poo-poo's the notion that there aren't death panels here.
+He poo-poos the notion that there aren't death panels here.

-The Wall Street Journal, an interesting uh report.
+The Wall Street Journal, an interesting report.

-If President Obama wants to better understand Why America's discomfort with end of life discussions threatens to derail his health care reform.
+If President Obama wants to better understand why America's discomfort with end-of-life discussions threatens to derail his health care reform, he might begin with his own Department of Veterans Affairs, the VA.

 And he'll quickly discover how government bureaucrats are greasing the slippery slope that can start with cost containment but quickly become a systematic denial of care.

-The VA has a 52-page end of life planning document.
+The VA has a 52-page end-of-life planning document.

-It has it has a name.
+It has a name.

 It's called the Death Book.

-George W. Bush suspended the use of the death books last year.
+And what has happened here, George W. Bush suspended the use of the death books last year.

 Obama has reinstated the death book.

-After the Bush White House took a look at how the document was treating complex health and moral issues, the VA on Bush's order suspended its use, but now Obama has resuscitated it.
+After the Bush White House took a look at how the document was treating complex health and moral issues, the VA on Bush's order suspended its use.

 That's what it's actually called, but it's a death book.